Density Plot

 Basic density plot

-The y-axis is a proper probability density: each curve integrates to approximately 1 over the visible range.
+The y-axis is a proper probability density: each curve integrates to approximately 1 over the displayed range.

 Filled area